Determining Resistance: Dynamic Footrests – Update

 So how do I determine if the resistance needs to be changed to best meet an individual’s needs?

-For any of the 4 available Dynamic Footrest movements, if the client moves in that direction, but does not readily return to a starting position, a firmer spring or elastomer may be indicated.
-If the client is not able to readily move in a certain direction, a softer spring or elastomer may be indicated.
-If the client moves with different force on either side of their body, different springs and/or elastomers can be used in each Dynamic Footrest, as well.
+For telescoping and footplate rotation Dynamic Footrest movements, if the client moves in that direction, but does not readily return to a starting position, a firmer spring (telescoping) or additional spring (rotation) may be indicated.
+If the client is not able to readily move in a certain direction, a softer (telescoping) or single (rotation) spring may be indicated.
+If the client moves with different force on either side of their body, different springs can be used in each Dynamic Footrest, as well.

 The telescoping resistance can be changed by using 1 of 3 different springs.
-Knee extension resistance can be changed by using 1 of 2 different sets of elastomers.
+Knee extension resistance cannot be changed.
 The resistance of the plantar and dorsi flexion feature cannot be changed.
 The rotating footplate resistance can be changed by using 1 or 2 springs.

 Maintenance